-"Poor Howard" Stith has been performing 12-string barrelhouse blues for over thirty years.
-Born in Kansas City, and raised on a farm in Iowa., Howard emerged on the Minneapolis folk/blues scene in the late 60’s.
-His 12-string guitar style proved that Delta blues could be found at both ends of the Mississippi and led a fellow performer to tag him with the moniker “Poor Howard”, after the Ledbelly song.
+"Poor Howard" Stith has been performing 12-string barrelhouse blues for over forty years.
+As a student of Dave "Snaker" Ray in Minneapolis, he perfected his 12-string guitar style and showed that Delta blues could be found at both ends of the Mississippi.
+This led a fellow Minneapolis performer to tag him with the moniker “Poor Howard”, after the Leadbelly song.

 Over the years, Poor Howard has performed across the U.S., Europe and Japan, entertaining audiences in coffeehouses, bars and at festivals with his dazzling guitar, heartfelt voice, and seemingly endless supply of anecdotes, puns and shaggy dog stories.
 He has shared the stage with such notable blues performers as John Jackson, Archie Edwards and Peg Leg Sam.